AngelPone/pyhts/README.md

                 hf_method="comb", comb_method="ols")
 ```

-Fit the model and forecast.
+Fit the model and produce forecasts.

 ```python
 model.fit(train)
 forecasts = model.predict(horizon=12)
 ```

-* `model.fit()` will fit the `baseforecasters` and compute the weighting matrix used to reconcile the base forecast.
+* `model.fit()` fits the `baseforecasters` and computes the weighting matrix used to reconcile the base forecasts.

-* `model.forecast()` will calculate base forecasts of all levels and reconcile the base forecasts.
+* `model.forecast()` calculates the base forecasts for all levels and reconciles the base forecasts.

-Obtain coherent forecasts of all hierarchical levels.
+Obtain coherent forecasts of all the hierarchical levels.

 ```python
 all_level_forecasts = hierarchy.aggregate_ts(forecasts)
 ```

-evaluate forecasting accuracy
+Evaluate the forecasting accuracy.

 ```python
 # accuracy of reconciled forecasts